 Many of the most pressing issues in society, from equitable access to health care to sustainable land use, are also the most complex.
 University researchers are increasingly coming together across disciplines to combine their areas of expertise and take a more comprehensive approach to solving these issues.
 The UMN's Grand Challenges Research Initiative aims to enhance this type of interdisciplinary research.

 The second batch of Grand Challenges Research awards have been announced by Executive Vice President and Provost Karen Hanson.
-This second phase, which focuses on two of the University's five Grand Challenges focus areas, allocates $2.96 million over two years to support six interdisciplinary team projects--engaging more than 120 faculty and external partners--and two six-member, one-year Grand Challenges Research Scholar Collaboratives.
+This second phase, which focuses on two of the University's five Grand Challenges focus areas, allocates $2.96 million over two years to support six interdisciplinary team projects--engaging more than 120 faculty and external partners--and two one-year Grand Challenges Research Scholar Collaboratives, each with five or six members.

 Faculty are invited to participate in a new set of research opportunities for 2017 aimed at addressing critical challenges of Minnesota and the world.
 The second phase of the Provost’s Grand Challenge Research Initiative, launching in January 2017, includes both a competitive call for proposals from interdisciplinary teams (pre-proposals due March 20) and a call for nominations for participation in a Grand Challenges Research Scholar collaborative for an extended period of interdisciplinary engagement (due March 1).